Malzagic/Feedback-UI/README.md

 App its working with json-server instaled localy on.
 So you can download file from respository and use fetch data from the server.

+### Spinner
+Here is added spinner to loading when data are fetched from the server.
+Json-server is local so it's not working on live-version.
+If click on live server you will see a spinner.

 # Usage